Skip to main content

 info

 Workspaces are managed from the Content area, but they are not learner assignments by themselves.
-Use them to maintain files used while preparing training content.
+Use them to prepare structured training content that can be rendered by the training runtime.

 In this section